What is Vitamin C?

-Vitamin C’s widespread anti-inflammatory activities already ensure its place as an essential bone-health nutrient, but it has many other important bone-building actions completely unrelated to its antioxidant effects.
+Vitamin C’s anti-inflammatory activities ensure its place as an essential bone-health nutrient.
+But it has many other important bone-building actions too.

 Vitamin C and Bone Health: Research Roundup

 Vitamin C is highly protective of men’s bones

 Vitamin C helps maintain BMD and protects against osteoporosis in postmenopausal women

-Dietary vitamin C intake has shown significant positive associations with bone mineral density in postmenopausal women, especially in those who were vitamin D deficient.
+A diet high in vitamin C can have significant positive associations with bone mineral density in postmenopausal women too.
+Especially in those who are vitamin D deficient.